rmcanany/SolidEdgeStorekeeper/Readme.md

   - `Replace part: Allow failed constraint`
 	With the same situation as above, this option tells the program to leave the constraint in the failed state.
 This is my preferred setting.
 The pathfinder shows a red lightning bolt, alerting me that I need to fix something.

-  - `Do not add files in the Recently Used list`
+  - `Do not add files to the Recently Used list`
 	Enable this option to keep the program from adding newly-generated standard parts to the Most Recently Used list.
 Note this ability was added to Solid Edge in version 2020.
 If you are running an earlier version, this option has no effect.

   - `Include drawing of part if present`